Ivanka Trump & Jared Kushner’s Long Weekend Getaway In The Dominican Republic Cost Taxpayers $58,000

-The Trump family and some former members of his administration (remember Scott Pruitt) have come under scrutiny for using taxpayer money for unnecessary things, and once again first daughter Ivanka Trump and her husband Jared Kushner are in the news for costing taxpayers nearly $60,000 for a vacation they took to the Dominican Republican last summer.
+The Trump family and some former members of his administration have come under scrutiny for using taxpayer money for unnecessary things, and once again first daughter Ivanka Trump and her husband Jared Kushner are in the news for a vacation they took to the Dominican Republican last summer,costing taxpayers nearly $60,000.

-According to the Business Insider, although the couple paid for their own costs during the vacation, their security detail incurred costs taken directly from American citizens.
-Both Ivanka and Kushner are both advisers to Trump and work in the White House in an official capacity, and their security detail has to be paid for by citizens.
+According to the Business Insider, while the couple paid for their own expenses during the vacation, their security detail incurred costs taken directly from American citizens.
+Both Ivanka and Kushner are both advisers to Trump and work in the White House in an official capacity, which means their security detail has to be paid for by citizens.

 “Federal records show that the bill amounted to nearly $60,000 – $32,064 for a “VIP VISIT” to the Amanara Resort Rio San Juan and $26,280 for a charge simply identified as “HOTEL RESERVATION.”